reflectoring/reflectoring.github.io/_posts/2021-02-09-spring-boot-s3.md

 ### Key Delimiter
 By default, the "/" character gets special treatment if used in an object key.
 As written above, an object store does not use directories or folders but just keys.
 However, if we use a "/" in our object key, the AWS S3 console will render the object as if it was in a folder.

-So, if our object has the key "foo/bar/test.json" the console will show a "folder" *foo* which contains a "folder" *bar* which contains the actual object.
+So, if our object has the key "foo/bar/test.json" the console will show a "folder" *foo* that contains a "folder" *bar* which contains the actual object.
 This *key delimiter* helps us to group our data into logical hierarchies.

 ## Building an S3 Sample Application
-Going forward we are exploring the basic operations of S3.
-We do so by building our own file-sharing application ([code on GitHub](https://github.com/thombergs/code-examples/tree/master/aws/s3)) that lets us securely & temporarily limited share files with other people.
+Going forward we are going to explore the basic operations of S3.
+We do so by building our own file-sharing application ([code on GitHub](https://github.com/thombergs/code-examples/tree/master/aws/s3)) that lets us share files with other people securely and, if we want, temporarily limited.

 > The sample application does include a lot of code that is not directly related to S3.
-The `io.jgoerner.s3.adapter.out.s3` package is solely focused around the S3 specific bits.
+The `io.jgoerner.s3.adapter.out.s3` package is solely focused on the S3 specific bits.

-The application's `Readme` has all instructions needed to launch it.
+The application's [README](https://github.com/thombergs/code-examples/blob/master/aws/s3/Readme.md) has all instructions needed to launch it.
 You don't have to use the application to follow this article.
 It is merely meant as supportive means to explain certain S3 concepts.

 ### Setting up AWS & AWS SDK
 The first step is to set up an AWS account (if we haven't already) and to configure our AWS credentials.
 Here is [another article that explains this set up in great detail](https://reflectoring.io/getting-started-with-aws-cloudformation/##setting-up-an-aws-account) (only the initial configuration paragraphs are needed here, so feel free to come back after we are all set).